gbronca/django-app/README.md

 ## UX

-The idea behind the project is that clients from other projects would have a plataform where they could report bugs on their sites and request new features.
+The idea behind the project is that clients from other projects would have a platform where they could report bugs on their sites and request new features.

 The app incorporates ann user authentication system.
 Registered user can: